Orion-Bix: Bi-Axial Attention for Tabular In-Context Learning: Experimental Evaluation

 \section{Experimental Evaluation}

 We evaluate Orion-Bix against TabICL and other baselines to highlight the benefits of biaxial attention and meta-learning.
+We run all methods via \textsc{TabTune}~\cite{tabtune}, which standardizes preprocessing and training/evaluation protocols for reproducibility.
 Our experiments focus on three aspects: (i) domain-specific performance on datasets with natural feature structure, (ii) support set quality to assess robustness, and (iii) few-shot learning curves across varying support sizes.
 These analyses target the improvements motivating Orion-Bix: structured multi-scale feature interactions and enhanced few-shot adaptation.